VadimShabashov/nfa/README.md

 ## Our awesome team:

-* Vadim: reading/writeing/visualization/data validation/linking code
+* Vadim: reading/writing/visualization/data validation/linking code/CLI

-* Fedor: transformation from nfa to dfa
+* Fedor: transformation from nfa to dfa/data validation

-* Vlad: checking of the word
+* Vlad: checking of the word/diff/union/intersect

-* Elisey: minimization of dfa
+* Elisey: minimization of dfa/Kleene star/concat

+## Things to improve:

+1. Continue calculation wihout closing visualization (possible solution requires multithreading)

+2. Allow `a1 = transform a2`

+3. Make written files the same form as files for reading.

+4. Allow long chains of operations `a = a1 union a2 concat (star a3)`